 By the time their CTV television series The Ian Tyson Show came to an end in 1975, so too had the marriage of Sylvia and Ian Tyson; they divorced that year.
 At the same time, folk music had also been dying, thanks to the Beatles and the British invasion.

-Over time, Ian & Sylvia maintained a friendship (although they have not recorded together again since their 1975 breakup), but Ian was at loose ends.
+Over time, Ian & Sylvia maintained a friendship (although they have never recorded together again after their 1975 breakup), but Ian was at loose ends.

 Ian Tyson told the Globe and Mail that he moved to Alberta in 1976, and ended up buying his T-Bar-Y ranch outside of Longview, Alberta.
-He’d gotten into raising cutting horses, and has had success with them at competitions in Canada and the U.S. in the years since then.
+He’d gotten into raising cutting horses, and had success with them at competitions in Canada and the U.S. in the years after.
 Tyson was still seeing Pulos when he could, on trips to Texas and the like.